lannhi282/Doctors_Appointment/README.md

     - Users receive a verification code on their registered email or phone number.
     - Users enter the received code to complete the registration process.
 2. **Doctor Verification Process** (Optional):
-  - Doctors undergo a separate verification process for their educational qualifications.
-  - Submission of scanned copies of licenses or certifications, including the BM&DC (Bangladesh Medical & Dental Council) registration number, for validation.
+  - Submission of BM&DC (Bangladesh Medical & Dental Council) registration number, for validation.
   - Verification may involve a detailed review by a designated authority (Optional).
-3. **Continuous Monitoring**:
-  - Implement a system to regularly check and update a doctor's license or credentials.
-  - Identifies any changes in a doctor's professional standing over time.
 4. **Legal Agreements**:
-  - Doctors sign agreements attesting to the accuracy of provided information.
+  - Doctors sign agreements attesting to the accuracy of the provided information.
   - Includes clauses about legal consequences for false information.

 # Conclusion: